AngarosGamer/SaladMachineRenamer/README.md

 This project was mainly created to allow users to manually customize their machine names and provide persistent support for them.

-As of today, here are available features:
+As of today, here are the available features:
-- Rename a machine ID from your browser
+- Rename a machine ID to a custom name on your browser
-- See references to this machine ID be renamed to your selection
+- See references to this machine ID be renamed to your custom text on the earn pages
 - Set once, keep forever - we store your selection locally to automatically update the values even when you reload the page!

 ## Contributing :heart: